matthewyang204/NotepadEE/Linux/README.md

-# Notepad==
+# Notepad== Linux Version

-Simple notepad for computers without simple-enough notepad software
+This is the repository for the linux version of this software.

 Main repository: https://www.github.com/matthewyang204/NotepadEE